diegocabello/sculblog/README.md

 # Sculblog

-Full documentation is availale at [https://sculblog.org](https://sculblog.org).
+Full documentation is available at [https://sculblog.org](https://sculblog.org).

 *The best blogging framework for the internet!*